bonzupii/AlienRaid/README.md

 Run "python launcher.py" to excecute the game

-This game has worked on windows but it is not officially supported by the game developer.
-If you have problems running it in windows, holler at me on Freenode in #roguelikedev.
-The name is Bonzu.
-We'll try and see if we can get it working for you, but no promises.

 ### Movement keys are (Ideally viewed in raw text format, github makes this look really wonky):

  y   k   u